SubaruSpirit/NHS_elective_demand_app/README.md

 NHS elective and demand web app made on R shiny

 There are 2 excel version of model, 1 for the pre-covid, and the other for covid.

+project.R is the file for the shiny app.